salsohrab20/AdrianCantrill-DVA-C02/VI. Simple Storage Service (S3)/XIV. S3 Object Storage Classes - PART2.md

   - **Restrictions**:
     - Objects can't be made public.
     - Retrieval jobs temporarily restore data to S3-Standard-IA.
+  - Are cold objects, they aren't warm and aren't ready for use instantly.

 ## **3. S3-Glacier Deep Archive**